cmss13-devs/web/rules.md

 ### High Risk Roles

-These are some example roles that are likely to be punished for logging out/ghosting without notice.
+These are some example roles that are likely to be punished for not fufilling your role or logging out/ghosting without notice.

 - Executive Officer
+- Squad Leader
 - Squad Specialist
 - Queen

 ### Medium Risk Roles

-These are some example roles that might be punished for logging out/ghosting without notice.
+These are some example roles that might be punished for not fufilling your role or logging out/ghosting without notice.

 - Requisitions Officer
 - Cargo Technician
 - Doctor
-- Xeno
+- Tier 3 Xenomorph

 ### Low Risk Roles

-These are some example roles that are unlikely to be punished for logging out/ghosting without notice.
+These are some example roles that are unlikely to be punished for not fufilling your role or logging out/ghosting without notice.

-- Squad Marine
+- Squad Rifleman
 - Maintenance Technician
+- Tier 1/2 Xenomorph

 ---